ExploreBTC/BitcoinGrind/README.md

 This rotator completely runs off of javascript and includes several features such as jumping, linking, reloading, and auto-fill-in's, in addition to previous and next page buttons.

-You can easily add/remove faucets by modifying the cases inside the switch() statement.
-Follow the same syntax, make sure the numbers count up consecutively, and don't forget to change variable c to equal the highest case number.
+You can easily add/remove faucets by modifying the URL's within the array.
+Follow the same syntax, and make sure to strip the URL of all query strings.

-Just embed the javascript file into your html webpage and add the corresponding button to utilize it.
-All it does is switch the src of the iframe with an id="fm" attribute.
+Just embed the javascript file into your html webpage and add the buttons to utilize it.
+Use the attribute: onClick="function()"
+Replace function() with either next(), prev(), jumpTo(), or link().
+Reload is done with changeSrc().

+All the javascript does is change the src attribute of an iFrame element with an id of "fm".

 To test it out:
 http://bitcoingrind.netne.net